7 Types Of Eczema: Causes, Symptoms, And Treatment

 Stasis dermatitis can develop due to poor circulation in your legs and is the result of fluid leaking out of veins and accumulating under your skin.

 It can be common in people with high blood pressure, obesity, multiple pregnancies, and those who spend long hours sitting or on their feet.
+It most often appears in people over the age of 50.

 Since venous insufficiency can be caused by more serious conditions, it’s important to speak with your doctor if you suspect you might have this type of eczema.